Everyone’s voice is important.

 - Is overnight accommodation available to people if required?

 - People shouldn’t have to be out of pocket for more than a week.
 Paying for travel and accommodation upfront is a real barrier to involving people on a low income.

 - Is there more than one accessible toilet in case one is occupied?
-Does the toilet have enough room for someone in a wheelchair to turn around and lock it from the inside?
 Is it suitable for someone changing a stoma bag, e.g. are their ledges for them to place their stoma supplies?
 Are there other toilets near the room?
-Are there baby changing facilities for families?
+Are there baby changing facilities?

 - Is there good signage to the toilets and the meeting room?
 If not, create your own signs.
 Include images as well as words.
-Consider putting up the Not Every Disability is Visible sign on the accessible toilet, if there is not one already, so help someone with an invisible disability feel more comfortable using the accessible toilet.
+Consider putting up the Not Every Disability is Visible sign on the accessible toilet.

 - Are there good acoustics in the room?
-Check noise levels of activities in adjacent rooms.
-Choose a venue with a loop system or hire one in as necessary.
+Check noise levels in adjacent rooms.
+Choose a venue with a hearing loop system or hire one in as necessary.

 - Are there breakout rooms to allow small group work without being distracted by other groups?

-- If you are providing food and drink, does the venue cater for special diets and allergies?
-Ask people about their dietary needs in plenty of time to order food.
+- If you are providing food and drink, try to cater for special diets and allergies?
+Ask people about their dietary needs in advance.

-- Planning regular breaks and telling people they’re free to go to the toilet at any time.
+- Plan regular breaks and tell people they’re free to go to the toilet at any time.
 Remember people with pain or fatigue may need to leave the event early, even if they planned to stay longer.
-Offer people who are unwell another way to contribute if they have to leave or can’t come at all.
+Offer people who can't attend or stay another way to contribute.

 - Consider people’s religious requirements.
 Is there a dedicated prayer room or suitable space for someone to pray during the scheduled breaks?

 - If possible, try to use the same venue if you’re holding a regular panel or reference group.